 The policy gradient agent has been trained for 5 million episodes.
 By using a model of an environment with fees and short time steps, the agent has often learnt a strategy where it doesn’t trade.
 If you take a look at price change every 15 minutes, you will realize that change is rarely higher than 0,3%.
 Strategy not to trade makes the most sense in that case because you are not spending money on fees.

 Depending on the interval which was used for training, the agent learnt to buy and hold strategy or not to buy at all.

-That leads to the conclusion that such environment is not very convenient for day trading and that long term investment might be a better option.
+That leads to the conclusion that such an environment is not very convenient for day trading and that long-term investment might be a better option.
 Enlightened by those results, we trained the agent with 60 minutes time step.
 Results were much better.

-The agent did save some losses but when you are playing with real money, you probably want to avoid investing into something like that.
+The agent did save some losses but when you are playing with real money, you probably want to avoid investing in something like that.

 Reinforcement learning performed better than price predicition

 Machine learning is a great tool to automate complex tasks which only humans could do in the past.
 Its algorithms can capture patterns in the data which are sometimes not visible to humans.

 While the price prediction algorithm did not produce successful results, reinforcement learning performed way better.
 Often it is very hard or impossible to explain outputs from the neural networks and that is why you need to perform a lot of testing and ensure that an unexpected result from ML algorithm will not cause a lot of problems for you.
 In some other cases, such results will not make you harm.